Abss0x7tbh/massNS/README.md

+# This repo is more of me sharing an idea with everyone.
+Head over to [bass](https://github.com/Abss0x7tbh/bass) for the finished tool :)

 # massNS
 A tool that turns the authoritative nameservers of DNS providers to resolvers and resolves the target domain list.
 As of now the tool only resolves the A record for the list of domains.